The Astrophysical Scales Set by the Cosmological Constant, Black-Hole Thermodynamics and Non-Linear Massive Gravity: The Schwarzschild De-Sitter Metric in Static Coordinates

-where we have defined $2K=\dot{r}^2+r^2\dot{\phi}^2$ as twice the Kinetic energy value.
-This equation offers certain restrictions, since we need $E^2$ to be positive definite.
-The condition E=0 is equivalent to the condition $e^{\nu(r)}=0$, namely, the event horizon condition.
-Then the expression (\ref{eq:E2}) shows the regime of validity of our coordinate system.
-Once the test particle crosses the event horizons, then the metric components become time-dependent and the staticity condition cannot be assumed anymore.
-The event horizons in S-dS metric, are obtained under the condition:

-and they are given explicitly by:
+and they are given explicitly by

 where $r_{CH}$ is the Cosmological Horizon and $r_{BH}$ is the Black Hole event horizon.
-In this paper I will work in the region between the two horizons.
-I also assume $r_\Lambda>>r_s$.
-If $r_\Lambda\sim r_s$, then $r_{CH}\sim r_{BH}$ and then our coordinate system is inappropriate \cite{3}.
-I will not consider such situations in this manuscript.
-Under the condition $r_\Lambda>>r_s$, eqns. (\ref{eq:7}) become \cite{2}:
+The S-dS solution previously defined in Equation~(\ref{eq:Sdsm}) is only valid for the region between the two event horizons such that we can still define static observers.
+If $r_\Lambda\sim r_s$, then $r_{CH}\sim r_{BH}$ and then our coordinate system is inappropriate since the region between the two event horizons is very small (negligible) \cite{3}.
+Then~it is impossible to define static observers in most of the spacetime.
+Under the condition $r_\Lambda>>r_s$, the~results obtained in (\ref{eq:7}) can be expanded as \cite{2}